The face of web design and online marketing has become an ever-changing landscape. Two days will never be the same in this day and age.

 Sponsored content can come from a multitude of sources from advertising on Linkedin, Facebook & Twitter.
-It’s worth considering paying close attention to your investment into sponsored content to drive further traffic, visibility and conversions towards your businesses audience.
+It’s worth considering paying close attention to your investment in sponsored content to drive further traffic, visibility and conversions towards your business’s audience.

 If you take a step into the world of PPC you will see that on many SERP’s you will notice most of the first page results are articles from industry leaders or publishers.
 Why, you might ask?
 This is due to Google recognising articles from more accurate portals.
 This is why more companies are looking into sponsored content, promoting greater visibility for brands and content.

 4: Simple apps like Instagram, Snapchat and WhatsApp will engage more users